Víctor Cedrón

 Víctor Andrés Cedron Zurita (born 6 October 1993) is a Peruvian footballer who plays as a winger for Asociación Deportiva Tarma in the Peruvian Primera División.

 Club career

 Victor Cedron joined the Universidad César Vallejo first team in January 2011.
 His league debut in Torneo Descentralizado came quickly on 13 February 2011 in matchday 1 at home to Colegio Nacional Iquitos.
 Manager Víctor Rivera put him in the match for Juan Pablo Vergara late in the game to finish off the 3–0 win for his side.
-He played his first game as a starter in his third league appearance, but he couldn't help side avoid a 3–1 defeat away to León de Huánuco.
+He played his first game as a starter in his third league appearance, but he could not help side avoid a 3–1 defeat away to León de Huánuco.